leah-jala/PP4-Avec-Plaisir/README.md

 # AVEC PLAISIR

+This project is a Code Institute course project requirement.
+You can see the deployed site [here](https://pp4-avec-plaisir.herokuapp.com/menus/menus/).

-"Avec Plaisir" (With Pleasure) is a fictional French Restaurant located on Charlotte Street in London, which is a wonderful location for food lovers to enjoy food from independent restaurants.
+"Avec Plaisir" (With Pleasure) is a fictional French Restaurant located on Charlotte Street in London, which is a wonderful location in London for food lovers.

 The webpage was created as a restaurant management application to allow the site owner, with staff, to present their restaurant to the world and to allow customers to make and manage their reservations.
 Staff may also make and manage reservations via their own user profiles (like all users) or via the admin panel, with the correct permissions.